 Fuller earned her Bachelor of Arts degree in English in 2001 from Texas Christian University and a Master of Education from the University of Texas at Arlington in 2003.

-"Teaching is much more than just the skills I develop in my content area.
-Reading and writing and all of the skills that are a part of..." (read more)
+"Teaching is much more than just the skills I develop..." (read more)